 Plan to take water with you on every single run – even if it’s a shorter run.
 Bring along a handheld water bottle, wear a fuel belt, or plan your route where there are water fountains.

 Develop a hydration strategy that allows you to take in water at least every few miles to help your body stay hydrated.
 The hot weather increases the amount we sweat, which makes drinking water more essential than ever.
+A general rule is to consume 1 ounce of water for every minute of activity.
+Therefore, a 60 minute run requires an extra 60 ounces of water, etc.

 Educate yourself on heat stroke.

 Running in hot weather can be safe, with the proper precautions.
 However, having knowledge of heat stroke and the physical sensations you might experience beforehand is key to your safety in hot weather.
+Understanding how to run in heat means that you know what dangers to watch out for.

 Know the symptoms of heat stroke and stay tuned in to your body during every hot run.
 If you feel dizzy, nauseated or chilled – stop immediately.
 Head to a shady place and take a break to cool off.